The Reef Restoration and Adaptation Program

 Industry and community consultation

-An essential part of the planning and feasibility assessment phase will be to understand not only the likely ecological benefits and costs of any possible intervention, but also the economic and social benefits and risks.
+An essential part of the planning and feasibility assessment phase is understanding not only the likely ecological benefits and costs of any possible intervention, but also the economic and social benefits and risks.

 There are three phases to the Reef Restoration and Adaptation Program: